-A few weeks ago we shared an article on Facebook that was all about what happens to businesses when the bank says “no”.
-According to the article, one in four SME’s reports being rejected by banks and one in three claim they had to resort to borrowing from friends or family, or used credit cards to fund their business requirements as an alternative.
+Have you ever wondered what happens to a business when the bank says “no”?
+It’s not something that is often thought about until you find yourself in that position, wondering how you’ll make payroll, or settle on that property you just bought at Auction, or how you’ll pay out that retiring business partner.
+According to a 2019 article, one in four SME’s reports being rejected by banks and one in three claim they had to resort to borrowing from friends or family, or used credit cards to fund their business requirements as an alternative.
 You can read the full article here.

 We think that’s a terrifying concept that’s bound to end in disaster.
 Read on to find out why a short term loan makes more sense for both your wallet and you business.